flamedeck-org/flamedeck/docs/chat-architecture.md

        b.
 The `base64Image` data (e.g., `{type: 'image_url', image_url: {url: 'data:image/png;base64,...'}}`).
     3. This temporary `HumanMessage` is added to the messages passed to the LLM for _that specific turn only_ and is not persisted in the graph's message history itself.
     4. The AI's textual analysis of the image (part of its `AIMessage` response) _is_ saved to the persistent chat history in the database.
 This ensures only the most recent image is directly processed by the LLM as base64 per turn.
-- **Real-time Updates:**
+- **Real-time Updates (for AI Responses):**
-  - Supabase Realtime is used for streaming responses.
-The `ai-processor.ts` module (on `flamechart-server`) establishes the Realtime channel and streams LLM token chunks, tool events, and chat limit errors to the client.
+  - Supabase Realtime is used for streaming AI-generated responses.
+The `ai-processor.ts` module (on `flamechart-server`) establishes the Realtime channel and streams LLM token chunks, tool events, and critical `chat_error` messages (like limit exceeded) to the client.
-- **Debugging:**
+- **Debugging & Error Reporting:**
   - `agentNode` (on `flamechart-server`) has the capability to save the exact messages being sent to the LLM to local JSON files for debugging purposes.
+  - Client-side API call errors (e.g., network issues when contacting the Edge Function) are reported to Sentry via the `useTraceAnalysisApi` hook.

 ## System Prompt Sourcing